BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-51">Test Metrics</h4>
 <ol type="1">
 <li><p>The EUT sends a successful AddResp.</p></li>
-<li><p>The EUT sends a Notify message with a subscription_id field equal to “Notify52”, and an event element of value_change with a param_path of “Device.LocalAgent.Controller.<instance
+<li><p>The EUT sends a Notify message with a subscription_id field equal to “Notify52”, and an event element of value_change with a param_path of “Device.LocalAgent.Controller.&lt;instance
-identifier>.ProvisioningCode” and a param_value of “TestValue52”.</p></li>
+identifier&gt;.ProvisioningCode” and a param_value of “TestValue52”.</p></li>
 </ol>
 <h3 id="notify---subscription-deletion-using-value-change">1.53 Notify - Subscription Deletion Using Value Change</h3>
 <h4 id="purpose-53">Purpose</h4>